a-kuntz/JsonRPC/workshop/doc/workshop.md

 ## Implement new functionality

-In the GitHub Repo you will find a list of issues.
+In the GitHub repo you will find a list of issues.
 Every issue represents a new feature which should be implemented.
 Please plan your work together before starting to implement the features.
 Maybe a team meeting is helpful for this.
 Please organize in a group of two to implement one issue.
-Please note that every new feature should be tested sufficent with unit tests.
-After all features have been implemented the server should look like this:
+Please note that every new feature should be well tested using unit tests.
+After all features have been implemented, the server should look like this:

 ![ClassDiagrammImplementedIssues](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/a-kuntz/JsonRPC/branch/feature/workshop/workshop/doc/plantuml/class_diagramm_implemented_issues.txt)

 ## Implement user story

-The sales team had made the following notes during a meeting with the cutomer.
+The sales team had made the following notes during a meeting with the customer.
 Review the notes in a team meeting and make a plan on how to implement the described features.
-Afterward implement and test the new features.
+Afterward, implement and test the new features.

-Since the X-ray is a medicine product it needs to make shure that it works correctly.
-Therefore a check routine should be perforemd every time the client is started.
+Since the X-ray is a medicine product, it needs to make sure that it works correctly.
+Therefore, a check routine must be performed every time the client is started.
 The following points are part of the evaluation:

-* The server should provide a semantic versioning (major.minor.patch)
+* The server should provide its version using the format major.minor.patch.
+(See semantic versioning.)
-* The client should verify its compatibility with the server version.
+* The client should verify its compatibility with the server's version.
 * The server needs one minute to start the x-ray tube.
 This behaviour needs to be simulated by the server.
-* The client should make shure that the server is ready to responde
+* The client should make sure that the server is ready to respond.

-## Helpful ressources
+## Helpful resources

 C++:
 * [hackingcpp](https://hackingcpp.com)